HMCS Chambly: Background

 Flower-class corvettes like Chambly serving with the Royal Canadian Navy during the Second World War were different from earlier and more traditional sail-driven corvettes.
 The "corvette" designation was created by the French as a class of small warships; the Royal Navy borrowed the term for a period but discontinued its use in 1877.
 During the hurried preparations for war in the late 1930s, Winston Churchill reactivated the corvette class, needing a name for smaller ships used in an escort capacity, in this case based on a whaling ship design.
 The generic name "flower" was used to designate the class of these ships, which – in the Royal Navy – were named after flowering plants.

 Corvettes commissioned by the Royal Canadian Navy during the Second World War were named after communities for the most part, to better represent the people who took part in building them.
 This idea was put forth by Admiral Percy W. Nelles.
 Sponsors were commonly associated with the community for which the ship was named.
 Royal Navy corvettes were designed as open sea escorts, while Canadian corvettes were developed for coastal auxiliary roles which was exemplified by their minesweeping gear.
 Eventually the Canadian corvettes would be modified to allow them to perform better on the open seas.

 War service

 Chambly was one of the first three Royal Canadian Navy corvettes available for Atlantic service when the St. Lawrence River froze in late 1940.
 Her commanding officer, Commander James D. Prentice, RCN, was designated Senior Officer, Canadian corvettes, and was responsible for organizing operational training of the remaining corvettes as they were completed and commissioned through 1942.
 Commander Prentice's training exercises often took the form of a support group able to reinforce the escort of convoys coming under attack.

 In May 1941 she took part in the Canadian Navy's secret trials of diffused lighting camouflage, a technology for concealing ships from submarines at night.
+On 12 May, she was fitted with an experimental anti-submarine radar, CSC, and used for experiments over the next week.
+On 13 May she gave an excellent demonstration of the usefulness of the system when fog made visibility 0.1 mile.
+She was able to give steering instructions that found the submarine dead ahead when the traditional plotters were convinced it was 28 degrees to one side.
+This resulted in widespread availability of production SW-1C sets to escorts in 1942.